jkjung-avt/jkjung-avt.github.io/_posts/2019-05-26-build-tensorflow-1.12.2.md

    Note this script would take a very long time (>12 hours) to run.
 Since bulding tensorflow requires a lot resources (memory & disk I/O), it is suggested all other applications (such as the web browser) and tasks terminated while tensorflow is being built.

    During the bazel build process, the Jetson Nano system might appear locked-up from time to time.
 Even worse, Ubuntu "System Program Problem Detected" message would pop up.
 I checked the errors with `journalctl`.
-They all appeared to be "page allocation stalls for XXX ms" or "watchdog timeout".
+They all appeared to be "XXX timeout" events.
 Anyway, the tensorflow-1.12.2 pip3 package would finally be built.
-Based on my rough testing, it worked OK.
+Based on my testing, it worked OK.

-   I plan to experiment different settings (--local_resources, etc.) and try  to find a better way to build the code.
-I shall update the script and this blog post when I find a better setting.

 6. The 'pip3 install tensorflow' process would likely update python3 'protobuf' module to the latest version (which we do not want).
 Assuming you've followed step 3 above and compiled/installed protobuf-3.6.1, you need to uninstall the newer version and re-install version 3.6.1 (cpp_implementation) of python 'protobuf' module again.